 My name is Clive Lawrence and I work as an independent game designer and programmer in Glasgow, UK.
-I'm currently working on the puzzle-adventure game Echo Lake - alongside Jonathan McEnroe and Peter Satera at Capsule Three - which is out now via Steam (PC) Early Access.
+I'm currently working on the adventure game Echo Lake - alongside Jonathan McEnroe and Peter Satera at Capsule Three - which is out now via Steam (PC) Early Access.

 Attention Scottish gaming and gamedev lovers: MEGAbytes Indie Showcase 3 will take place on Saturday 23rd April at the MEGAbytes Retro Gaming Cafe in Glasgow, UK and and we're looking for developers keen to showcase their creations.

 Below we've provided some more information about what you can expect at this and upcoming events:

 Q. What is the MEGAbytes Indie Showcase?

 The showcase aims to bring gamers and developers together by enabling local developers to showcase their creations whilst allowing gamers to playtest and provide feedback.

 Q. Do I need to pay to showcase or attend?

 No: demonstrating is free and all showcase games are free to try.
 All feedback is incredibly useful for the developers and we encourage attendees to chat to the developers about their experience.